Mar 16, 2022

 The Health Benefits of Lactobacillus Rhamnosus

-Lactobacillus Rhamnosus exemplifies this idea in action – It's a microscopic powerhouse implicated in a wide range of benefits that are being explored to this day.
+Lactobacillus Rhamnosus is a microscopic powerhouse implicated in a wide range of benefits that are being explored to this day.
 Here's why it's one of the most widely utilized ingredients in modern probiotics.

 A Lengthy History of Formal Scientific Research

 One of the most compelling arguments for the use of L. Rhamnosus in probiotics isn't unique to the bacteria itself.
 Instead, it's the fact that this gut-friendly organism has been studied so rigorously.

 Rhamnosus isn't new to the scientific community, even if this is the first time you're hearing about it.
 It was first isolated from the human intestines way back in 1983 by a pair of researchers named Sherwood Gorbach and Barry Goldin.

 The team took note of it after discovering that it produced lactic acid and thrived in the acidic digestive tract while adhering to intestinal mucus – meaning that it could stick around and do its work longer than some other Lactobacillus strains.